yulizhou/Kipfian/README.md

 # Kipfian

-day 5 scrum:
+day 8 scrum:

 What I did:

-1. got rid of duplicates
-2. found a tolerable amount of data to run locally, which is 100000, around 18%

 Roadblock:

-1. not understand why switch the direction of loan-lender could have that improvement
+1. numpy, scipy issues in ubuntu
+2. recommender performance is low

 Planning to do:

-1. transform the loan-lender data
-2. use text feature
-3. make plan for the weekend
+1. finish running tfidf iter 4
+    - address numpy & scipy issue in ubuntu
+2. try new feautures, iter 5

+uninstall pip numpy
+uninstall python-numpy

+screen -r

-    1. solve the cold start issue for new user and new loan
+for the cold start issue:
+recommend the newest 10 loans sorted by loan_amount

 ##To-do